xinyiqin/Bias_eval/README.md

 💡 BiasEval leaderboard: [BiasEval Leaderboard](https://xinyiqin.github.io/Bias_eval/leaderboard/).

-## How to Use this Code
-For bias evaluation with RedditBias, please use Evaluation/measure_bias.py.
-The rest of the code you can find in this repository documents the data set creation and offers other useful functions.

 ## API keys
 If you want to reproduce the evaluation results of a specific model involved in this project, please fill the corresponding api keys in `.global.sh` file.